OlgaAbirHaim/resume.md/resume.md

 ## Awards

-### <span>Awarded a Certificate of Excellence for academic accomplishments by the dean of Computer Science faculty</span>
+### <span>Awarded a Certificate of Excellence for academic accomplishments by the dean of Computer Science faculty - 2016</span>

 ## Skills